Dani12445345/project-1/README.md

 ### Special Thanks
 - Thanks to the open-source community for creating resources and tools that made this project possible.
-- Special thanks to Vernell for his guidance and support throughout the project.
+- Special thanks to [Vernell C](https://github.com/VCGithubCode) for his guidance and support throughout the project.